trigger-corp/trigger.io-parse/module/docs/index.md

 Parse push notifications are integrated directly Forge.
 Other Parse features may be accessed by using [forge.request.ajax](/modules/request/current/docs/index.html#forgerequestajaxoptions) with the [Parse REST API](https://parse.com/docs/rest).

-> ::Important:: In order to use this module you'll need to register an app at [parse.com](https://parse.com/).
+> ::Important:: Following the acquisition of Parse by Facebook, you will also need to include the [facebook](/modules/facebook) module to compile your app with version `2.3` or newer of this module.

 ##Config options